Git AI

 VSCode + Cursor + Windsurf + Antigravity Extension

-In VSCode (and all forks of VS Code) you can see AI-blame decorations in the gutter, making it easy to spot AI-authored lines generated by different prompts (color coded).
-The extension also tells you which model generated the code and (if prompt storage is enabled) the prompt that generated the code.
+In VSCode (and all forks of VS Code) you can see AI-blame decorations in the gutter, making it easy to spot AI-authored lines generated by different transcripts (color coded).
+The extension also tells you which model generated the code and (if transcript storage is enabled) the transcript that generated the code.

 Git AI Blame VSCode

-If you have prompt storage enabled you can hover over the decoration to see the prompt that generated the code:
+If you have transcript storage enabled you can hover over the decoration to see the transcript that generated the code:

 Git AI Blame VSCode